-- This product must be used by trained and/or competent persons or the user must be under the supervision of a trained and/or competent person.
+- This product must be used by trained and/or proficient persons or the user must be under the supervision of a trained and/or proficient person.

 - This rope is designed to withstand static forces in activities where there is a risk of falling from height.

 - The equipment must not be used beyond its limits or in any other situation than those specified above. - The rope is personal equipment.
 It can sustain unseen damage in your absence.
 For better monitoring, when the rope is used by a group, we advise you to appoint a user or a person to be responsible for each product. - Thin ropes may require a special belaying device.

 - The rope must be protected from sharp edges and falling rocks which can cut the threads.
 Check carabiners and other equipment for burrs and/or damage.
 Overlapping two ropes in the same carabiner or link can cause the rope(s) to break.
 Fast descents or top ropes should be avoided as they accelerate wear and can burn the rope.
 The maximum permissible operating temperature is 80°C for a short period.
 Check the length of the rope before a rappel or top rope.
 For added safety, make a knot at the end of the rope.